dudaMeneses/backbase-assignment/SOLUTION.md

 `mockk` to stub unit tests data, `spring-test` to check serialization and deserialization of my contracts (both `OmdbClient` and my `Controller`) and, finally, `wiremock` to simulate responses from `OMDb API`.

+I used also `JWT` signatures encoded with `Base64` to have my API token and `spring-security` to guarantee that every endpoint have a `token` required.

 ### Architecture

 Let's start by the premise that *_no matter which technology choices I make, my domain logic must continue working_*.
 By saying that, DDD will be the design paradigm I will follow.
 Once I have that in mind, I also opt to go for the hexagonal architecture inside my code base, because I can make evident the separation between my domain logic, my infrastructure decisions and my application definitions.